 TDCJ maintains a high priority and commitment in promoting interest for filling agency positions with diverse, qualified applicants.
-The FY 2019 statistical reports compiled pursuant to the Texas Workforce Commission Civil Rights Division (TWC-CRD) and the Equal Employment Opportunity Commission (EEOC) guidelines indicate the primary areas of underutilization involve Hispanic employees.
+The FY 2021 statistical reports compiled pursuant to the Texas Workforce Commission Civil Rights Division (TWC-CRD) and the Equal Employment Opportunity Commission (EEOC) guidelines indicate the primary areas of underutilization involve Hispanic employees.
 The civilian workforce job categories with the highest percentage of underutilization in the Hispanic population are skilled craft, service and maintenance, and technical.

 TDCJ is emphasizing strategies to address the underutilization of all ethnicities, specifically the Hispanic and Asian population.
-The Human Resources Division continues to develop various recruiting methods and initiatives to encourage and promote interest in employment within the Hispanic community, such as, but not limited to:
+The Training and Leader Development and Human Resources divisions continue to develop various recruiting methods and initiatives to encourage and promote interest in employment within the Asian and Hispanic communities, such as, but not limited to:

-- Using social media platform, such as Facebook, Twitter, Instagram, YouTube, and Indeed; - Attending job fairs at colleges and trade schools in areas with a high Hispanic and Asian population; - Advertising job postings on Hispanic and Asian professional and technical career websites; - Mailing correspondence and recruitment material to various high schools, colleges, military installations, and Hispanic and Asian organizations; - Contacting Hispanic Chambers of Commerce in various counties, Workforce Development Boards, local League of United Latin American Citizens (LULAC) representatives throughout Texas, and the National Association of Asian American Professionals; - Advertising in community publications that target the Hispanic and Asian community; - Promoting college internship opportunities within TDCJ; and - Researching the feasibility of advertising on local Hispanic and Asian radio and television stations.
+- Using social media platforms, such as Facebook, Twitter, Instagram, YouTube, and Indeed; - Attending job fairs at colleges and trade schools in areas with a high Hispanic and Asian population; - Advertising job postings on Hispanic and Asian professional and technical career websites; - Mailing correspondence and recruitment material to various high schools, colleges, military installations, and Hispanic and Asian organizations; - Contacting Hispanic Chambers of Commerce in various counties, Workforce Development Boards, local League of United Latin American Citizens (LULAC) representatives throughout Texas, and the National Association of Asian American Professionals; - Advertising in community publications that target the Hispanic and Asian community; - Advertising in local Hispanic television stations; and - Promoting college internship opportunities within TDCJ.